Chile

 Rate

-- Enjoy semi-private access to over 150 miles of stream, river, and spring creeks as well as highly productive lakes and lagoons.
+• Enjoy semi-private access to over 150 miles of stream, river, and spring creeks as well as highly productive lakes and lagoons

 Overview

 Rumbo Patagon is the latest venture of the Urrejola brothers who created one of Chile’s finest lodges, Coyhaique River Lodge.
 While they didn’t need a second operation, the angling opportunities presented by the greater Puerto Natales region 1000 km south of the waters they know so well was simply irresistible.
-With countless small rivers, streams, spring creeks, and ultra-fertile lakes and lagoons teaming with unsophisticated 15-to 25-inch browns, they couldn’t help falling in love with the region and the process of unlocking its many secrets.
+With countless small rivers, streams, spring creeks, and ultra-fertile lakes and lagoons with 15-to 25-inch browns, they couldn’t help falling in love with the region and the process of unlocking its many secrets.
 For the Urrejola brothers, the area is the true frontier of South American trout fishing, and remarkably it has been hiding in plain sight, or more specifically, in the shadow of Chile’s most iconic mountain skyline and national park, Torres del Paine.
 While thousands of international eco-tourists flock to the park to gaze across azure lakes at the massif’s mythical skyline, the surrounding lowlands have largely remained unnoticed, and most significantly, unfished.
-The end game for the brothers is to not only take a deep dive into these fisheries but to take full advantage of the many hikes and vistas of the national park for travel companions bringing forth one the most diverse, dramatic and productive trips in all Patagonia.
+The end game for the brothers was to not only take a deep dive into these fisheries but to take full advantage of the many hikes and vistas of the national park for travel companions, bringing forth one the most diverse, dramatic and productive trips in all of Patagonia.

 Fishing Program